 I’m such a softie for animals, it kills me to even write about this without going out to volunteer RIGHT NOW at some of these shelters and organizations.
 Think volunteering is hard?
 Why not go over to the Washington Animal Rescue League and help out by being a dog walker or a cat socializer?
 That’s right, I said cat socializer.
 Do it!
 And there are several shelters in our area that would love to have your time or donations; here are a just a few: Washington Humane Society, Animal Welfare League of Arlington, Animal Welfare League of Alexandria.

 While there may be similar groups in DC, Alexandria, Montgomery and other surrounding counties and cities, I want to focus a little bit on the Arlington Community Volunteer Network (CVN).
 I’ve been a member of CVN for a while (it was formerly Community Role Models) and have helped out at various volunteer events from landscaping help for the elderly to trash clean ups along Arlington’s parks and streams.
+You can also check out this page about assisted living Monroe Township, NJ and ask them if they are accepting volunteers.
 This is a group that really knows how to get it done.
+You can click here for more info.
 They receive funding every year from the Arlington County Board but are run as a separate, non-partisan entity of volunteers.
 What they really excel at is making volunteer activities fun!
 Every event is performed as a large group and social activities (usually a bar is involved) are planned immediately following each service activity.
 If you are looking for a way to not only help others and get involved, but also meet a lot of great new people and have a damn good time doing it – join CVN.
 You will immediately have hundreds of new friends as there are almost 400 people in the Facebook group already!

 courtesy of ‘Community Volunteer Network (CVN)’